dabapps/django-readers/docs/tutorial.md

 Putting business logic on the model is known as a "fat models" approach.
 However, experience has shown that there are problems with this, particularly in larger codebases (see [the Explanation page](explanation.md) for details).

-`django-readers` encourages you to put logic like this in a standalone function.
+Instead, `django-readers` encourages you to put logic like this in a standalone function.
 This function takes a model instance as its argument and returns a value.
 As described above, we call this type of function a `producer`.

 ```python
 from datetime import date